joaen/maya-auto-lip-sync/README.md

 1. Use the *Save pose* function to create 10 separate facial poses (one for each phonome).
 2. Load the folder where the pose files are saved and assign a unique pose to each phonomes in the dropdown boxes.
 3. Select a soundclip with a voice-line and a textfile where the voice-line is written down in english.
 4. Click *Generate animation* and wait until the process is done.
-(Long sound files may take couple of minutes to process)
+(The length of the audio clip will affect how long it takes to process)

 ## Preston Blair phoneme series
 To be able to generate facial animations you need to create 10 different mouth poses based on the Preston Blair phoneme series.